MikeSha/meris-touch-osc/README.md

 •⁠  ⁠Thanks to Meris for creating these incredible pedals •⁠  ⁠The Touch OSC community for their support and inspiration

-## Support me

-If you like what I'm doing, please support me: https://ko-fi.com/mykeshato

 ## Contact